yanghuajun336/hexo-starter/source/_posts/hello-world1.md

 ---
 title: Hello World - test
+date: 2024-06-10 12:00:00
+tags:
+    - introduction
+categories:
+    - general

 ---

+# 测试文章是否生效

 Welcome to [Hexo](https://hexo.io/)!
 This is your very first post.
 Check [documentation](https://hexo.io/docs/) for more info.
 If you get any problems when using Hexo, you can find the answer in [troubleshooting](https://hexo.io/docs/troubleshooting.html) or you can ask me on [GitHub](https://github.com/hexojs/hexo/issues). more info: [Deployment](https://hexo.io/docs/one-command-deployment.html)